 What Should You Delete From Your Social Media?

-Some basic steps you can take to clean up your online presence for college admission officers, you should:
+Some basic steps you can take to clean up your online presence for college admission officers:

-• Get rid of any nudity or offensive symbols.
-Colleges don’t want to see nude photos online.
+- Get rid of any offensive symbols.
 Offensive symbols like the middle finger or anything racially insensitive should also be deleted as you sweep through your social media.

 Taking steps to protect your online image and curate a positive online presence can take a lot of work, but this is an essential step if you want to show admission officers your best side.

-Though not all colleges look at your social media, there is still a chance it could impact your college admissions decisions, so you can never be too careful.
+Though not all colleges look at your social media, there is still a chance it could impact your college applications, so you can never be too careful.